Wednesday, February 13, 2013

 The kefir milk culture is amazing as it provides an easy way to make yoghurt.
 If a friend offers a kefir culture, I recommend accepting it.
 Put the culture into a glass bottle and pour in a litre of milk.
 Loosely cap the bottle and after 24 hours store the bottle in the fridge, still loosely capped.
 Start a new batch by placing ½ cup of the remaining kefir into a clean bottle and repeat the steps.

 I let the first batch sit on the counter for a few days.
 By this time, the mix had separated into curds and whey.
 It was an early lesson on what not to do with kefir, and now the mix is always placed in the fridge around the 24 hour mark.
-However, it is helpful that I know how to make a serious amount of whey if needed for a recipe.
+However, it is helpful to know how to make a serious amount of whey if needed for a recipe.

 When to start the next batch depends on how quickly the current batch is consumed.
 Since it can take me up to three weeks to get through all of the kefir, I wait until I have just over ½ cup remaining in the bottle which allows enough to start the next batch along with a small amount to use on my meals over the next 24 hours.